-- Secure agencies which meet the criteria for the placement of GVU social work students; - Evaluate the appropriateness and adequacy of supervision of students offered by the agency and provide field instructor orientation sessions; - Enroll students into the field placement process during the Practice II class and hold orientation meetings prior to the term in which students are placed; - Meet with students, who meet the department's criteria for field, and work closely with them until a placement is secured; - Monitor student progress in placement and oversee adjustments in education learning plans, assignments, etc., where appropriate; - Interpret the department's program and policies to the agency instructor and to relate these to the student's objectives when the need arises; - Notify appropriate persons of changes in supervision and/or addresses as well as the emergence of any problems; - Teach senior seminars during the term in which the field placement is completed. - Assist in securing an alternative placement, in the event that a placement disruption occurs; and - Administer field program evaluations and student self-efficacy evaluations at the end of the field experience.
+- Secure agencies which meet the criteria for the placement of GVU social work students; - Evaluate the appropriateness and adequacy of supervision of students offered by the agency and provide field instructor orientation sessions; - Enroll students into the field placement process during the Practice II class and hold orientation meetings prior to the term in which students are placed; - Meet with students, who meet the department's criteria for field, and work closely with them until a placement is secured; - Monitor student progress in placement and oversee adjustments in learning plans, assignments, etc., where appropriate; - Interpret the department's program and policies to the agency instructor and to relate these to the student's objectives when the need arises; - Notify appropriate persons of changes in supervision and/or addresses as well as the emergence of any problems; - Constructs a syllabus for the seminar and identifies appropriate academic reading materials (content), as part of the student learning experience; - Teach seminar during the term in which the field placement is completed. - Assist in securing an alternative placement, in the event that a placement disruption occurs; - To determine the final grade (credit/no credit) for the student based upon seminar participation, field assignments and field evaluations; and - Administer field program evaluations and student self-efficacy evaluations at the end of the field experience.